-Director of Residential Education Brandon Barile has won the National Association of Student Personnel Administrators (NASPA) Gay, Lesbian, Bi-Sexual, and Transgender Knowledge Community award for his doctoral research.
-Earning his Ed.D. from Northeastern University, Barile’s thesis “LGBTQ Chief Student Affairs Officers: How Lived Experiences Affect Professional Identity and Progression in Higher Education” investigates the experiences of LGBT college administrators in disclosing their sexuality through queer theory.
+Director of Residential Education B Barile has won the National Association of Student Personnel Administrators (NASPA) Gay, Lesbian, Bi-Sexual, and Transgender Knowledge Community award for his doctoral research.
+Earning their Ed.D. from Northeastern University, Barile’s thesis “LGBTQ Chief Student Affairs Officers: How Lived Experiences Affect Professional Identity and Progression in Higher Education” investigates the experiences of LGBT college administrators in disclosing their sexuality through queer theory.

 “The study will focus on chief student affairs officers, so an assumption is that these professionals are seasoned in the field and I’m curious how they have experienced the national climate change throughout their tenure,” Barile says.
 “As a gay administrator, I wanted to incorporate my positionality into my doctoral thesis, attempt to institute some change, and personally learn from their experiences as well.”